syncfusion/ej2-react-docs/src/gantt/gantt/managing-tasks.md

 * Taskbar
 * Dependency links

+To get start quickly with CRUD functionalities, you can check on this video:

+`youtube:JXTtlAdcXJ4`

 ### Cell editing

 By setting the edit mode to auto using the [`editSettings.mode`](../api/gantt/editSettings/#mode) property, the tasks can be edited by double-clicking the TreeGrid cells.